metasfresh/metasfresh-documentation/_webui_collection/EN/Product_proposals_open_list.md

 ---

 ## Overview
 The product proposals list serves to gain an overview of all products on a currently valid price list.
 Likewise it can be used to quickly and easily compare the prices at which a specific product from the price list is traded with other business partners.
-Moreover, it is possible to add new products to or remove deprecated ones from a price list, even during entering a sales order or purchase order.
+Moreover, it is possible to add new products to or remove deprecated ones from a price list, even while entering a sales order or purchase order.

 You can open the product proposals list under [sales orders](SalesOrder_recording), [purchase orders](CreatePurchaseOrder) and [business partners](New_Business_Partner) in the menu.
 To do so, please proceed as follows: